Pegasus XL Rocket Glider Kit

 - Use the included Velcro to attach the battery and receiver in the nose cone.

 - Insert your heaviest loaded rocket motor into the motor mount

 - Support the model at the balance point indicated for boost.
-I use two pencils with the eraser pointed up and held in place with a small hand vice.
-Place the model on the pencil erasers on the balance point indicated above.
-Use the included lead weight to balance it.
+Glue pieces of the included lead weight in the nose as needed to balance it.
+You should not need all the nose weight, add a little at a time.
 Do not try to fly the model with it balancing it behind this point.
 The adage is, a nose heavy model flies poorly, a tail heavy model flies once

 - Use a black sharpie to add panel lines if desired.
 I also used some thin strips of spare vinyl in black and chrome to add some accents to my model.

 Flying: See the General Instruction/Information link at the top for flying instructions.
 Be ready on the first few flights to keep the model straight till you have the trims set perfectly for boost and glide.